Hero Marketer

 B2B SaaS dashboards.
 Without the spreadsheet.

-Live metrics built around Cost, CPC, CPA, conversions, and conversion rate.
-Plus a plain-English brief, what changed and the next step, saved, refreshable, and exported to PDF for the leadership room.
+Live metrics built around Cost, CPC, CPA, and conversions, with a written brief sitting on top of them: what changed, and the next step.
+Save the view as a report and send it to the leadership room.

 • Cancel anytime